 Competitions & Published Work

-In 2020, Lottie’s ten-line poem ‘Caked’ was one of twenty six poems out of one hundred and seventy one entries chosen by award winning judge John McCullough to feature in Shoreham Wordfest’s anthology of ten-line poems.
+- In 2020, Lottie’s ten-line poem ‘Caked’ was one of twenty six poems out of one hundred and seventy one entries chosen by award winning judge John McCullough to feature in Shoreham Wordfest’s anthology of ten-line poems.
 To read ‘Caked’, and purchase the anthology – celebrating ten years of words written, spoken and sung – click HERE.

 - At the end of 2019, three of Lottie’s poems from her upcoming debut pamphlet The Isolation Hospital were chosen by editors Amanda McLeod and Mela Blust to feature in Animal Heart Press‘ Womxn’s Anthology.
 This inspiring anthology is available to purchase HERE in paperback and via amazon as an eBook.

+- In 2018 Lottie was recognised as a highly commended writer by The British Council after entering a competition to receive a Nature Writing Scholarship.
+As such, she was invited to Munich to attend the British Council Nature Writing Seminar which was full of exciting talks and readings by some of the UK’s most excellent writers.
 In addition, she was invited to take part in a nature writing workshop with award winning poet Helen Mort and author/journalist Prof. Dr. Torsten Schäfer.
 Whilst in Munich Lottie attended a further writing workshop with award winning poet Nancy Campbell where she learnt about the art of erasure poetry.
 Nancy said of Lottie’s poetry pamphlet Paper Cranes (created for The Hamblin Centre):‘It is a beautiful project in every way, and the manner in which the poems are presented is inspired.’